risvanthkm/SYSAD_TASK3/README.md

   - Configured a dedicated Docker bridge network to enable secure inter-container communication while isolating internal services from the host network.

 - **Containerized Multi-Service Architecture**
-  - Orchestrated frontend, backend, and PostgreSQL services using Docker Compose with isolated networking, and inter-container communication.
+  - Orchestrated backend and PostgreSQL services using Docker Compose with isolated networking, and inter-container communication.

 - **Network Security**